 Daniella Remy is a second-year naturopathic medical student at the Canadian College of Naturopathic Medicine (CCNM).
-She shares her unique path and why she fell in love with naturopathic medicine.
+She shares her path to naturopathic medicine.

 Why did you choose naturopathic medicine?